kyma-project/kyma/docs/getting-started/08-connect-external-application.md

   EOF
   ```

 2. Check that the Application CR was created.
-Its phase should state `deployed`:
+This is indicated by the `deployed` status:

    ```bash
    kubectl get application commerce-mock -o=jsonpath="{.status.installationStatus.status}"
    ```
 3. Get a token required to connect Commerce mock to the Application CR.
-To do that, create the [TokenRequest CR](/components/application-connector/#custom-resource-token-request).
+To do that, create a [TokenRequest CR](/components/application-connector/#custom-resource-token-request).
 The CR name must match the name of the application for which you want to get the configuration details.
 Run this command:

   ```yaml
   cat <<EOF | kubectl apply -f -